JoshuaSchlichting/GoCMS/README.md

 - The `db` package is genereated using [sqlc](https://docs.sqlc.dev/en/latest/index.html)  (`db/sql/sqlc.yaml`).

+### Using the manager
+The manager is a CLI tool that is used to manage the CMS.
+It is embedded in the project as a go workspace.
+You can run it using the command `go run ./cmd/manager <params>`.

 ### Design
 As of now, the CMS is relying on free templates from BootStrapMade.com.